Malcolm-Ma/Food-for-All/setup.md

 npm start
 ```

-**At this point, the server is successfully started and the main project page can be accessed by opening http://localhost:3000/**
+**At this point, the server is successfully started and the main project page can be accessed by opening [http://localhost:3000/**](http://localhost:3000/) in the browser.**

 ## Backend Api Doc